Interview-codes/GP_Zombie/README.md

 # GP_Zombie
-Student project game made with C++
+Student project game made with C++ using CMake.
+Was a group project with 3 people including myself.